 Pruned the forsythia vigorously and felt like a woodcutter in a fairy tale as I bundled the branches together and tied them with twine to put out with the trash (experience tells me forsythia branches are too whippy to go through the chipper/shredder successfully).

 Planted the May apples and Jack-in-the-pulpits from Judy's garden under the oak tree.
-This is what they look like in her garden.

 The Kirengeshoma palmata that I bought at Merrifield is doing well there, its maple-like leaves waving in the breeze.
 I'm glad I didn't put it in the front garden, which was the original plan, where it would get too much sun and be out of scale.
 Planted the forget-me-nots from Judy in front of the akebia.